AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

   should be an array of restriction types, for example:
       `:hide_button_for_access_restriction_types => ['RestrictedSpecColl']`
   By default no restriction types are hidden.

-- **:site**.
-This setting specifies the site code for a repository.

 ### Other Configuration Options